andrewliebchen/a12n/index.md

 # Liebchen is German for "Sweetheart."

 I’m a professional designer and developer.
-Most recently, I made beautiful and useful digital experiences for people at [Persista](https://persista.com).
-Before that, I designed and developed products at [OpenGov](https://opengov.com) to advance civic financial reporting and at [FDN](http://gofdn.com) to improve hedge fund due diligence.
+Currently, I'm a product design at [Facebook](http://facebook.design/) 👍.
+Before that, I made beautiful and useful digital experiences for people at [Persista](https://persista.com).
+And before that, I designed and developed products at [OpenGov](https://opengov.com) to advance civic financial reporting and at [FDN](http://gofdn.com) to improve hedge fund due diligence.

-At night I ride my bike, hang out with my cats, make dinner for my wife, and build silly things for the internet.
+I like to ride my bike, hang out with my cats, make dinner for my wife, and build silly things for the internet.
 I've studied architecture at [RISD](http://risd.edu).
 I live in Mountain View and work in San Francisco.

 You can find me on 📷[Instagram](https://www.instagram.com/andrewliebchen/), 🗒[Medium](https://medium.com/@andrewliebchen), 🐣[Twitter](https://twitter.com/andrewliebchen), 🏀[Dribbble](https://dribbble.com/andrewliebchen), 💻[Github](https://github.com/andrewliebchen).